 For those who are always shipping off on their next adventure, now you can actually experience what it’s like to stay in a house constructed from container modules.
 Just minutes from the historic center of Palma, this innovative piece of modern architecture is big enough for all your precious cargo.
 It features its own terrace with a small swimming pool and barbecue.

-This grass-roofed, earthen hobbit hut was built by sculptor Miguel Elliot of ‘Living Earth Structures.’
+This grass-roofed, earthen hobbit hut was built by sculptor Miguel Elliot of Living Earth Structures.
 The grass and herbs from the roof of this one-of-a-kind building are often used to make wheatgrass juice.
-This charming hut features stained glass windows, a stove, an earthen floor and a whole lot of character.
-This makes for a truly eclectic ‘glamping’ experience.
-Expect to share the property with emus, alpacas, and a bobcat, as the grounds are also home to an exotic animal sanctuary.
+The charming hut features stained-glass windows, a stove, an earthen floor and a whole lot of character.
+This makes for a truly eclectic glamping experience.
+Expect to share the property with emus, alpacas and a bobcat, as the grounds are also home to an exotic animal sanctuary.

 Ever wondered what life as a lighthouse keeper would be like?
 Book a stay at this former lighthouse keeper’s cottage at the Rubha nan Gall lighthouse in Tobermory on the Isle of Mull.
 Built in 1857, the cottage has been completely renovated and now offers a comfortable home where up to six guests can enjoy the lighthouse’s spectacular coastal surroundings and wildlife.
 To add to the tranquillity of your stay, the cottage has no road access; you can only reach it by a footpath from Tobermory town (a 25-minute walk).

 A pirate ship in the trees is not something you see every day, and this is one you can actually stay in.
 Found at Tanglewood Retreat in Waimauku, a small locality in Auckland, New Zealand, the treehouse is surrounded by nature and the sound of native birds.
 Inside, it boasts a double bed in the cabin and a small entertaining area in the back of the ship.